tanyapole/segmentation-as-additional-channels/README.md

-# segmentation-as-additional-channels
+# NNmethods
-Using segmentationmasks as additional channels for classification

-This algorithm compares neural networks in multi-classification task using segmentation masks as additional chanels with using just image information.
+This branch contains base experiments with classic neural networks without using mask's information, such as VGG16 & ResNet50.

 ## Data preparation
 my_preprocess.py module transforms original images and masks to h5py format